paulmillr/noble-secp256k1/README.md

 ## Security

 Noble is production-ready.
 The library has been audited by an independent security firm cure53: [PDF](https://cure53.de/pentest-report_noble-lib.pdf).
+The audit has been [crowdfunded](https://gitcoin.co/grants/2451/audit-of-noble-secp256k1-cryptographic-library) by community with help of [Umbra.cash](https://umbra.cash).

 We're using built-in JS `BigInt`, which is "unsuitable for use in cryptography" as [per official spec](https://github.com/tc39/proposal-bigint#cryptography).
 This means that the lib is potentially vulnerable to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
 But: